algorandfoundation/algokit-cli/docs/features/project/link.md

 ## Further Reading

-For more details on configuring your projects for optimal use with the `algokit project link` command, refer to the documentation on [AlgoKit Project Configuration](docs/features/project/config.md) and [AlgoKit Frontend Projects](docs/features/project/frontend.md).
+To learn more about the `algokit project link` command, please refer to [link](../../cli/index.md#link) in the AlgoKit CLI reference documentation.